akhilVogeti/akhilVogeti/README.md

 I am decently competent in Java, Springboot, MySQL, MongoDB, Redis etc and will quickly learn any other tech I need in order to do my job.
 In addition to my technical skills, here are some additional strengths I bring:

 1. I can understand your product well.
 No matter what it is.
-You could be building a medical device, a social media platform, a fintech, or even a vanilla CRUD application,  whatever the product, I can develop a deeper understanding of its use case, user experience, and market expecations.
+You could be building a medical device, a social media platform, a fintech, or even a vanilla CRUD application,  whatever the product, I can develop a deeper understanding of its use case, user experience, and market expectations.
 It is what I think would help me contribute better as an engineer.
 This context in which engineering happens is often overlooked.

 2. I am fairly articulate.
 I believe in being clear in my communication.
 It's impossible for a team to function smoothly without it.